aws-amplify/docs/cli/graphql.md

 #### Definition

 ```
-directive @connection(name: String, sortField: String) on FIELD_DEFINITION
+directive @connection(name: String, keyField: String, sortField: String) on FIELD_DEFINITION
 ```

 #### Usage

-Relationships are specified by annotating fields on an `@model` object type with the `@connection` directive.
-You can use the `sortField` argument to specify which field, the connection should be sorted by.
+Relationships between data are specified by annotating fields on an `@model` object type with the `@connection` directive.
+You can use the `keyField` to specify what field should be used to partition the elements within the index and the `sortField` argument to specify how the records should be sorted.

 **Unnamed Connections**